Delegations of authority

 Delegations of authority at the faculties

-The four faculties have their own delegations of authority.
-These are currently only available in Swedish.
+The four faculties have their own delegations of authority (0nly available in Swedish).